flatironinstitute/finufft/README.md

 In your C\++ code you will need to include the header `src/finufft.h`.
 See codes in `examples/` for calling from C, and `fortran/` for calling from Fortran.

 ### Contents of this package

-- `src` : main library source and headers.
+ `src` : main library source and headers.
 Compiled .o will be built here.
-- `lib` : compiled library will be built here.
+ `lib` : compiled library will be built here.
-- `test` : validation and performance tests.
+ `test` : validation and performance tests. `test/check_finufft.sh` is the main validation script. `test/nuffttestnd.sh` is the main performance test script.

-- `examples` : test codes (drivers) which verify libaries are working correctly, perform speed tests, and show how to call them. ***
-- `examples/nuffttestnd.sh` : benchmark and display accuracy for all types and dimensions (3x3 = 9 in total) of NUFFT at fixed requested tolerance
-- `examples/checkallaccs.sh [dim]` : sweep over all tolerances checking the spreader and NUFFT at a single dimension;  [dim] is 1, 2, or 3
-- `examples/results` : accuracy and timing outputs.
+ `test/results` : validation comparison outputs and test, performance outputs.
-***
+ `examples` : simple example codes for calling the library from C++ or C.

-- `contrib` : 3rd-party code.
+ `contrib` : 3rd-party code.
-- `fortran` : wrappers and drivers for Fortran.
+ `fortran` : wrappers and drivers for Fortran.
-- `matlab` : wrappers and examples for MATLAB.
+ `matlab` : wrappers and examples for MATLAB.
 (Not yet working)
-- `devel` : various obsolete or in-development codes (experts only)
+ `devel` : various obsolete or in-development codes (experts only)
-- `makefile` : GNU makefile (user may need to edit)
+ `makefile` : GNU makefile (user may need to edit)
-- `doc` : the manual (not yet there)
+ `doc` : the manual (not yet there)
-- `README.md` : this file
+ `README.md` : this file
-- `LICENSE` : licensing information
+ `LICENSE` : licensing information
-- `CHANGELOG` : list of changes made
+ `CHANGELOG` : list of changes made
-- `TODO` : list of things needed to do
+ `TODO` : list of things needed to do, or wishlist

 ### Notes

 C\++ is used for all main libraries, although without much object-oriented code.
 C\++ complex<double> ("dcomplex") and FFTW complex types are mixed within the library, since it is a glorified driver for FFTW, but has dcomplex interfaces and test codes.
 FFTW was considered universal and essential enough to be a dependency for the whole package.

+If internal arrays to be dynamically allocated are larger than `opts.maxnalloc`, the library stops before allocating and returns an error code.
+Currently the default value is `opts.maxnalloc=1e9`, which would allocate at least 16 GB.
+If your machine has the RAM and you need it, set this larger before calling.
+(Currently changing this is only available via the C++ interface.)

 As a spreading kernel function, we use a new faster simplification of the Kaiser--Bessel kernel.
 At high requested precisions, like the Kaiser--Bessel, this achieves roughly half the kernel width achievable by a truncated Gaussian.
 Our kernel is exp(-beta.sqrt(1-(2x/W)^2)), where W = nspread is the full kernel width in grid units.
 This (and Kaiser--Bessel) are good approximations to the prolate spheroidal wavefunction of order zero (PSWF), being the functions of given support [-W/2,W/2] whose Fourier transform has minimal L2 norm outside a symmetric interval.
 The PSWF frequency parameter (see [ORZ]) is c = pi.(1-1/2R).W where R is the upsampling parameter (currently R=2.0).